stephendawsondev/Cork-Car-Cut/README.md

 </details>
 <details><summary>Footer (Click to expand)</summary>
     <br>
-    The footer serves to show that the intiative is by the Cork City Council.
+    The footer serves to show that the initiative is by the Cork City Council.
 It also provides some useful related links and to the contact page.
 Social links to the Cork City Council's social pages are also there.
     <br>
     <img src="assets/images/readme-images/features/footer.png">
 </details>